 Trincomalee is our favourite seaside location in Sri Lanka.
 There isn’t a lot of surf, if that’s what you’re interested in.

-But what they do have is one massive long stretch of clean, sandy beach and a vast array of bars and resorts you can stay in for the day.
+What they do have is one massive long stretch of clean, sandy beach and a vast array of bars and resorts you can stay in for the day.

 The weather in Trincomalee is typically far hotter than in Sigiriya and there are a few things to do there.